-There are those who have leg workouts, then there are those who never skip leg day… because they never schedule it.
-For a lot of people, leg training can be their nemesis and for good reason.
+There are those who have a leg workout, then there are those who never skip leg day…

 After a leg workout your are left with what seems to be crippled legs – you can no longer properly walk, sit on a chair, and you avoid stairs at all costs.